 A. It is generally between £100 and £130.
 At most training schools this will include the use of a scooter or motorcycle, a helmet and safety clothing.
 Always check what is included before making a booking.

 A. Most people will complete the course in a day.
-However there is no set time limit and your instructor will not issue a certificate until he is satisfied that you are safe to ride on the road unaccompanied.
+However, there is no set time limit and your instructor will not issue a certificate until he is satisfied that you are safe to ride on the road unaccompanied.
 You may be asked to return the next day for further training if necessary.
+Read more about how long a CBT takes.

 A. Age 16 – Max 50cc with L plates